Sol logoSol Helps

 Problem

-The practical question teams struggle to answer is: where are our answers diverging — and which surface is now out of sync?
+The key question is: where are answers diverging, and which surface is now out of sync?

 Diagnostic summary